Do individuals have the right to access their personal information?

 Employees should be informed in advance (or, at the next reasonable opportunity) when personal data is collected.
 Notice should include:

-- the content of the personal data that will be collected;
+- a description of the personal data that is being collected;

-- the reasons the data is being processed;
+- the purpose(s) the data is being processed;

 - the allowable basis of processing (if not based on consent);